Harvard–Yale football rivalry: 1995

 On November 18 in New Haven, Harvard, 1–6 in the League, defeated Yale, 22–21.
 Coach Murphy's charges would soon dominate the series.
 Murphy scored an astounding 17–6 versus four Yale counterparts, including Carm Cozza.

 1999

 On November 20, quarterback Eric Walland and receiver Eric Johnson set single game Yale records for passing yardage, passing attempts and completions, 437 yards on 42 completions from 67 attempts, and receiving yardage and receptions, 244 yards and 21 receptions.
 Yale won the contest on a touchdown pass to Johnson from Walland with 0:29 remaining in the game.

-Yale rallied late and in thrilling fashion to win the year before and the year after.
+Yale won the year before and the year after.

 2001

 On November 17, Harvard defeated Yale, 35–23, in New Haven.
 The win sealed the Crimson's first perfect season since 1913.
 Percy Haughton had last lead Harvard to undefeated and untied seasons, 9–0, in 1912 and 1913.
 Yale's three-game win streak in the series ended.
 Neil Rose completed four touchdown passes.